dascentral/dotfiles/software/VSCode.md

 * [Nord](https://marketplace.visualstudio.com/items?itemName=arcticicestudio.nord-visual-studio-code) - My current favorite
 * [Slime](https://marketplace.visualstudio.com/items?itemName=smlombardi.slime)

-`Command-K + Command-T` will pop the theme selection window.

 ### Exploratory

 I have not yet installed these extensions (or they are disabled) but I feel they are worth tracking: